CboeSecurity/PropagandaMachine/README.md

 3. Drop documents and files of interest that are meant to be honeytokens to monitor for potential perpetrator access (e.g. using sysmon).
 4. Test your SIEM for alerting on known IOCs

+## Configuring
+1. Modify the url/timer value to your preference in the ConfigurationResources.resx file.
+2. Compile the Binary
+3. Configure a web server with the url provided in step 1 with json file(s) using the example_config.json as a template.

 ## Now / Planned / Possible
 1. Currently the code supports:
  * Named Pipes